Rajan-Patell/GitHub-Workspace-Experiments-/README.md

 ### How to Play

 - Use the arrow keys to move your player around the game area.
 - Press space to shoot arrows at enemies.
+Aim and release to hit the enemies positioned randomly across the canvas.
 - Avoid enemies and obstacles to survive as long as possible.
 - Collect power-ups to enhance your abilities.
 - The game gets progressively harder as you advance.